 As your child continues to grow rapidly, it’s essential that you offer a healthy, balanced diet to support this growth.
 Of course, the occasional pizza or ice cream is fine as a treat.
 You’ll find that fussiness with food gradually declines and your little one will display clear preferences for certain types of food.

-Your child should be getting between 1,200 to 2,000 calories a day, and drinking adequate water for proper hydration.
-Here's a quick look at your child's nutritional requirements at 5 years 9 months old.
+Your child should drink adequate water for proper hydration.
+The recommended quantity is 1500ml daily.
+He/she should also be taking not less than 3 meals every day.
+Here’s a quick look at your child’s nutritional requirements at 5 years 8 months old.